The essential role AI motion tracking can play in post-op and post-trauma recovery

 Recovering from surgery or trauma can be tough, especially when access to physical therapy is limited.
 But with AI-powered motion tracking technology, there’s hope for faster and more effective recovery.

-By analyzing patient movements in real time, computer vision gives physiotherapists a powerful tool for personalized care, helping them create customized treatment plans, track patient progress, and detect potential problems earlier.
-They can now deliver high-quality care remotely.
+By analyzing patient movements in real time, computer vision may give physiotherapists a powerful tool for personalized care, could help them create customized treatment plans, track patient progress, and might detect potential problems earlier.
+They could now deliver high-quality care remotely.

-AI computer vision also provides patients with personalized feedback, keeping them motivated to continue their recovery journey.
-This means they’re more likely to stick to their treatment plans and recover faster.
-It also allows them to continue their orthopedic rehabilitation treatment in the comfort of their own home.
+AI computer vision may provides patients with personalized feedback, and could keep them motivated to continue their recovery journey.
+This means they’re more likely to stick to their treatment plans and might recover faster.
+It also could allow them to continue their orthopedic rehabilitation treatment in the comfort of their own home.

 Want to find out more?
 Try a sample workout today.